5 Copywriting Fundamentals for Blogs

-Most people think of copywriting as a tool of advertising where the copywriter engages in the fine art of writing to sell a particular product or service.
-However, it is actually more than that.
-According to Copywriting.com, copywriting is “the art and science of writing words to promote a product, a business, a person or an idea; and carefully selecting, editing, weaving and constructing those words in a way that they’ll persuade the reader into taking a specific and measurable action.“
+Many people view copywriting as a tool for advertising, where the copywriter uses the art of writing to sell a specific product or service.
+However, it encompasses more than that.
+According to Copywriting.com, copywriting is “the art and science of writing words to promote a product, business, person, or idea.
+It involves carefully selecting, editing, weaving, and constructing those words in a way that persuades the reader to take a specific and measurable action.“

-The keyword in that definition is ‘persuade‘.
-Selling your business to potential customers is a form of persuasion, but that kind of advertising is only a subset of what copywriting entails.
-Blogging about your opinions can be a form of persuasion; to persuade the readers to your view, to increase the traffic flow to your site, to motivate others, etc. As a freelance blogger myself, I firmly believe in the ability of words to inspire and even change people’s lives.
+The keyword in this definition is “persuade.”
+While selling a business to potential customers is a form of persuasion, it is only a subset of what copywriting entails.
+Blogging about your opinions can also be a form of persuasion, whether it be to persuade readers to your view, increase traffic flow to your site, or motivate others.
+As a freelance blogger myself, I firmly believe in the ability of words to inspire and even change people’s lives.

-Whatever the purpose of your copywriting is, there are certain fundamentals of copywriting which we can abide to and hook our readers, and here are a couple of them.
+Regardless of the purpose of your copywriting, there are certain fundamentals that we can follow to hook our readers.
+Here are a few of them.”

 1. Making it Conversational

-2. Clear, Concise & Get to the Point
+2. Be Clear, Concise, and to the Point

-When it comes to copywriting for blogs, these Internet readers are much more different from offline readers.
-Given the wealth of information available to them within clicks of their mouse, they can easily skip from one site to another if they find the first one boring.
-It gets boring when the blog offers many words but little information.
+When it comes to copywriting for blogs, online readers are different from offline readers.
+With a wealth of information available at their fingertips, they can easily skip from one site to another if the first one is boring.
+A blog becomes tedious when it offers many words but little information.

-Minimize the use of jargons as well; it hinders the understanding of the article.
-Just remember that when it comes to the Internet, nobody wishes to waste time figuring out information.
+Minimize the use of jargon as it hinders understanding.
+Remember that on the internet, nobody wants to waste time figuring out information.
 Everyone wants it quick and fast.

-Although the term ‘customer’ seems to imply that you’re selling a service or a product, it can also be generalized to selling ideas, solutions and knowledge to your customers, a.k.a your readers.
+Although the term “customer” seems to imply that you are selling a service or a product, it can also be generalized to selling ideas, solutions, and knowledge to your customers, also known as your readers.
 Therefore, you need to assess who your target audience is and what their needs are.
-Remember that you are selling and persuading others, so what you write must emphasize on how your customers can benefit from reading it.
+Remember that you are selling and persuading others, so what you write must emphasize how your customers can benefit from reading it.

-What is the first thing any reader will notice in any article?
+What is the first thing that any reader notices in an article?
 The headline!
-To encourage the reader to read on, your headline must be catchy enough to motivate further reading.
-As with sentences, keep your headline short enough (preferably seven words or less) so that the reader can figure out what it’s about upon first reading.
+To encourage the reader to continue reading, your headline must be catchy enough to motivate further reading.
+As with sentences, keep your headline short (preferably seven words or less) so that the reader can understand what it’s about upon first reading.

-Practice makes perfect, so does proofreading.
-In any kind of writing, it is of critical importance that the writer re-reads the entire thing and make sure that it flows.
-Without such a flow, it is hard for the reader to establish a connection with the writer via the words, sentences and paragraphs.
-Persuasion requires the reader to relate to what you say.
+Practice makes perfect, and the same goes for proofreading.
+In any type of writing, it is critical for the writer to reread the entire piece and ensure that it flows smoothly.
+Without a cohesive flow, it is difficult for the reader to establish a connection with the writer through the words, sentences, and paragraphs.
+Persuasion requires the reader to relate to what the writer is saying.

-Apart from that, the reliability of the article is less likely to be questioned if the spelling and grammar are correct.
-This has implications on the number of readers who will subsequently return back to your blog for more entries.
+Furthermore, if the spelling and grammar are correct, the reliability of the article is less likely to be questioned.
+This has implications for the number of readers who will return to your blog for more entries.

-Other than proofreading by yourself, why not have someone else read your post?
-Sometimes when you spend too much time working on a specific entry, your mindset and perspective become rigid.
+In addition to proofreading your work yourself, why not have someone else read your post?
+Sometimes, when you spend too much time working on a specific piece, your mindset and perspective become rigid.
 You may fail to see your own mistakes and may not be able to detect a lack of flow.
-Having another person who has not seen your article in any way would allow the person to provide unbiased, objective and constructive feedback.
+Having another person read your article, who has not seen it before, can provide unbiased, objective, and constructive feedback.